 Paying Down Debt and Giving

 I had the privilege of answering some questions about giving on the Revive Our Hearts website.
-I have the greatest appreciation for Nancy Leigh DeMoss and Revive Our Hearts.
+I have the greatest appreciation for Nancy DeMoss Wolgemuth and Revive Our Hearts.
 If you're not familiar with their ministry, I'd encourage you to check out their website.
 (Or if you're a guy, encourage the women in your life.)

 One commenter asked: The question I have is that we are reaping consequences from bad choices.
 My husband and I have a young family and are still paying down $100,000 of student loans from both of us going to a private university.